Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 - Time needed: One hour maximum

-- Costs: Included within the Titanic Museum ticket
+- Costs: SS Nomadic Belfast is included within the Titanic Museum ticket

 St George's Market is only open from Friday to Mondays and the stalls vary depending on the days.
 If you love fish visit on a Friday for more than 20 fish stalls.
 Saturday and Sundays are more for arts and crafts where local craftspeople sell their creations.